Runder Berg

-Runder Berg is a mountain of Baden-Württemberg, Germany.
+Runder Berg is a mountain in Baden-Württemberg, Germany.

-The round mountain in Bad Urach is an oval hill (711 m above sea level) in the Swabian Alb, which is up stands about 250 meters above the valley and through a narrow saddle with the Alb plateau.
-On about 0.45 hectare plateau several prehistoric and hilltop settlements in particular the castle a small Alemanni king in the 4th and 5th centuries were, (see Alamannic hillfort).
-After numerous stray finds were made famous by the Round Mountain since 1932, extensive excavations were carried out on the entire mountain and on a terrace on a slope 1967–1984.
+It is an oval hill (711 m above sea level) in the Swabian Alb and 250 meters above the valley.
+On a plateau about 0.45 hectares in size prehistoric and hilltop settlements have been found including the castle of a minor Alemanni king of the 4th and 5th centuries.
+Excavations were carried out on the entire mountain and on a terrace on a slope in 1967–1984.